 - Daily: We create a backup automatically every day.

-- Manual: You can create up to 5 manual backups.
-These are recommended when you’re rolling out a change on your live site which perhaps couldn’t be tested on staging.
+- Manual: You can create up to 5 manual backups, which are stored for 14 days.
+These are recommended when you’re rolling out a change on your live site, which perhaps couldn’t be tested on staging.

-In MyKinsta, go to your site and click on the “Backups” tab.
-Next, click on the “Manual” tab and click on “Backup Now” to manually create an additional backup.
+In MyKinsta, go to your site and click on the Backups tab.
+Next, click on the Manual tab and click the Back up now button to create an additional backup manually.

 You can download an archive file (.zip) containing your entire WordPress site.
-The archive file contains your website’s files as well as the SQL file containing the contents of your database.
+The archive file contains your website’s files and the SQL file containing the contents of your database.